Andrii-Sukhanov-1/SeaBattle/README.md

 # SeaBattle
-Basic sea battle game implemented in Python.
+Modularisation and abstraction of the game logic; still in process.